 - Matching: This is obviously important when determining the quality of a whole strand.

-Freshwater pearls naturally occur in white, ivory, pink, peach and coral.
+Freshwater pearls naturally occur in white, ivory, pink, peach, and coral.
 You will find an amazing range of colors available in the markets from silvers and dark grays, electric blues and greens, fiery oranges and yellows, and neon purples and lavenders.
 Most of these colors are achieved using a special laser-dye process common to mainland China and Hong Kong.
 The color won't come off unless you scrape the pearl.
 It's good to know if the color is natural or dyed for your own understanding of what you are getting.

 If you're still having trouble deciding whether it's real, ask the vendor to scrape the pearl with a knife.
-Powder will result in scraping a real pearl, a white plastic bead will be revealed from a fake pearl.
+A powder will result in scraping a real pearl while a white plastic bead will be revealed from scraping a fake pearl.

 Where to Buy Pearls in Shanghai